 The Yakima personal injury attorneys of Tamaki Law understand that there is no “right time” to talk about the traumatic loss of a family member.
 It is an emotionally painful process that can be difficult for survivors.
 That is why the legal team at Tamaki Law handles all wrongful death cases with sensitivity and compassion.
 We know you have been through a great deal, and a legal fight seems like a lot to process at this time, but you and your family deserve the financial stability that compensation from the negligent party may be able to help provide.

-If you’ve lost a loved one in an accident and negligence is to blame, consider talking with one of our experienced Yakima wrongful death attorneys.
+If you’ve lost a loved one in an accident and negligence is to blame, consider talking with one of our experienced wrongful death lawyers in Yakima.
 We can review the circumstances of your case and explain the legal process for attempting to recover compensation.
 Our team is comprised of compassionate listeners who want to help you seek justice and recover the money you are entitled to.
 For more information on how we may be able to help, contact us today at (509) 248-8338.
 The initial consultation is free.

 Technically, the legal definition of wrongful death in the state of Washington is any fatality that is caused by the wrongful actions or negligence of another person.
 When this happens, a person may be able to file what is known as a wrongful death lawsuit.
 Another way of thinking about a wrongful death lawsuit is thinking that it is much like a personal injury lawsuit, which many people are more familiar with.